This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 The following week at Euripides cubicle.
 Athena knocks, startling Euripides from a mid-afternoon siesta.

-Euripides: [groggy and regretful of a third IPA during lunch] There you are.
-How’s it going today… have you found a solution to your exploding Roles?
+Euripides: [groggy after a 3 IPA lunch] There you are.
+How’s it going … have you found a solution to your exploding Roles?

 Athena: [grinning] I sure did, and the architecture board has approved my plan for externalizing authorization.